 Master of Music Therapy

-- CRICOS Code: 055550D
+- CRICOS code: 055550D

 How do I apply?

-A direct application via University's application portal
+Submit a direct application via University's application portal

 Six pieces of music are required, as follows: